Buy birdseed for garden feeders.

 Ed Elf: I heard robins can even be tamed to eat from the hand.
 Not my hand, you understand.
 It’s a size thing.
-That’d be the equivalent of you feeding a bird of prey.
+That’d be the equivalent of you feeding a buzzard.

 Mrs. C: For the youngsters in your life, perhaps send them a personalised video message from Santa in the North Pole.
 “Portable North Pole” is just one of the websites to offer this service and it is truly magical.